Bye-Bye BoxBoy!: Gameplay

-Development
+Development and release

 Bye-Bye BoxBoy! was developed by HAL Laboratory, the developers of the previous games as well as the Kirby series.
-The game was released for the Nintendo 3DS in April 12, 2017 in North America, with a demo being available the same day.
+The game was released for the Nintendo 3DS on April 12, 2017 in North America.
+In Europe, the game was released on March 23.
+A demo was released to promote the game, featuring levels from all three games in the series.
+The game also released with a Qbby amiibo, which could only be obtained in Japan.

 Reception

 Bye-Bye BoxBoy! received "generally favourable" reviews from professional critics according to review aggregator website Metacritic.
 It won the award for "Best Puzzle Game" at Game Informer's Best of 2017 Awards, while it came in last place for "Best Mobile/Handheld Game" in their Reader's Choice Best of 2017 Awards.